Crashedmind/PlantUMLHitchhikersGuide/_sources/PassSpriteAsParameter/PassSpriteAsParameter.rst.txt

-Tidy Up The Procedure So It's Easier To Read
+Use Procedure Defaults
 ===============================================================================

+And Tidy Up The Procedure So It's Easier To Read

 .. uml:: option3.puml
     :align: center